geopm/geopm/service/docs/source/GEOPM_CXX_MAN_PlatformIO.3.rst

 ``is_valid_value()``
-  In geopm, the values for signals and controls can be invalid due to errors.
+  In geopm, the values for signals and controls can be invalid due to errors or absent sampling data.
   This function determines if the current *value* of the signal or control is a valid value.
 It returns true if the *value* is valid, and false if the *value* is not valid.